srobo/ops-manual/annual-robotics-competition/committee-membership.md

 ### Insufficient applications

 The ideal size of a committee is three members.
-This allows a spread of responsibiliteies and for effective debate.
+This allows a spread of responsibilities and for effective debate.
 If there are insufficient suitable applicants, the Trustees appoint a smaller commitee and work with that commitee to find suitable candidates for the unfilled position(s).

-### Resignation of a Committee Member
+### Resignation of a committee Member

 If a committee member wishes to resign part-way through their term of office they email the Trustees.
 The Trustees work with the individual to see if there is any further help and support that they can provide to allow the volunteer to continue in their role.
-If there is no option for the individual to continue, the Trustees work with the rest of the committee to find a volunteer to become a replacement committee member.
+If there is no option for the individual to continue, the Trustees work with the rest of the committee to find a suitable candidate for the role.